jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

 If the script succeeds, you will see this message:
 "Checksums match. pg_hba.conf will be overwritten with Makahiki settings."
+"sudo cp /vagrant/pg_hba.conf.ubuntu.makahiki /etc/postgresql/9.1/main/pg_hba.conf"
+"pg_hba.conf copy succeeded. [ OK ]"

-If you already edited the default pg_hba.conf manually and it exactly matches the makahiki settings, you will see this message:
+If the script was edited previously and matches the Makahiki settings, you will see this message:
 "pg_hba.conf file already overwritten with makahiki settings. [ OK ]"

 If you see either of these messages, the correct settings have been applied.